Skip to content

 • Save your updated profile

-One Time Password (OTP) and either your username and password or ssh key are needed to be able to login to the Baskerville system.
+One Time Password (OTP) and either your username and password or username and ssh key are needed to log in to the Baskerville system.

 In addition to the Baskerville authentication portal, you may also want to check the Baskerville Admin site (see for more information about Baskerville Admin).
 We also have a video example of first-time access and we recommend you watch this before starting the process: